smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 The [JavaScript Suite repository on GitHub](https://github.com/smartdevicelink/sdl_javascript_suite/tree/master/examples) provides example apps for both the browser and for NodeJS.
 This includes a WebEngine app, a WebSocket client app, a WebSocket server app, and a TCP client app.
 The examples in the folders already come with their own SDL library build files.
 Check each example app's `readme.md` file for more information on how to run the respective app.
 !@

-## SDL Example Page
+## SDL Examples Page
-For more examples checkout the [SmartDeviceLink-Examples](https://github.com/SmartDeviceLink-Examples) GitHub organization.
+For more examples go to [Smart Device Link Examples](https://github.com/SmartDeviceLink-Examples) GitHub organization.
+Download or clone any of these projects.
+Some useful examples include the example weather and navigation applications for learning how to design your application.

 @![iOS]
-The [example weather app](https://github.com/SmartDeviceLink-Examples/example_weather_app_ios) uses the OpenWeather API to display a basic connected weather app with SDL UI.
-In addition, the [example navigation app](https://github.com/SmartDeviceLink-Examples/example_navigation_app_ios) uses the MapBox API to create a basic navigation app.
+The [example weather app](https://github.com/SmartDeviceLink-Examples/example_weather_app_ios) uses the OpenWeather API to implement a basic connected weather app with SDL UI.
+This example showcases the use of different screens for different types of weather forecasts.
+In addition, the [example navigation app](https://github.com/SmartDeviceLink-Examples/example_navigation_app_ios) utilizes the MapBox API to create a basic navigation app.
+This navigation app can by developers who want to build a SDL navigation app.
 !@

 @![android]
-The [example weather app](https://github.com/SmartDeviceLink-Examples/example_weather_app_android) uses the OpenWeather API to display a basic connected weather app with SDL UI.
-In addition, the [example navigation app](https://github.com/SmartDeviceLink-Examples/example_navigation_app_android) uses the MapBox API to create a basic navigation app.
-Their is also the [SDL Capabilities app](https://github.com/SmartDeviceLink-Examples/SDL-Capabilities-Android) which a TCP SDL application showing off the display capabilities of SDL.
+The [example weather app](https://github.com/SmartDeviceLink-Examples/example_weather_app_android) uses the OpenWeather API to implement a basic connected weather app with SDL UI.
+This example showcases the use of different screens for showing different types of weather forecasts.
+In addition, the [example navigation app](https://github.com/SmartDeviceLink-Examples/example_navigation_app_android) utlizes the MapBox API to create a basic navigation app.
+This navigation app can by developers who want to build a SDL navigation app.
+In addition, the [SDL Capabilities app](https://github.com/SmartDeviceLink-Examples/SDL-Capabilities-Android) will show off the display capabilities of SDL.
 !@

 !!!
 NOTE
-For these examples follow the setup instructions as outlined in their **README.md**.
+Some examples require obtaining API tokens from third parties for data and services.
+For all of thse examples follow the setup instructions as outlined in their **README.md**.
 !!!

 @![iOS]